Does Xbox Series X support dual monitors? If you're hoping to enjoy a more PC-like experience, then it's a question that needs answering.

 Both the Xbox Series X and PS5 are more like gaming PCs than ever before, and some people with the best PC rigs will use an impressive ultrawide monitor.
 Some don't, leaning more toward a dual monitor setup, however, with both choices equally as awesome as each other.

 With Microsoft not only being the main PC provider but also in charge of the Xbox Series X, it's natural to assume some crossover in functionality here.
 So, does the Xbox Series X support dual monitors?
 Here's what you need to know before buying that extra monitor.

-Does Xbox Series X support dual monitors?
+Does the Xbox Series X support dual monitors?

-We hate to be the bearer of bad news, but Xbox Series X does not support dual monitors.
+We hate to be the bearer of bad news, but the Xbox Series X does not support dual monitors.
 It also doesn't support ultra-wide either, we're sorry to say.

 But why is this case?
 Well, it likely comes down to tailoring the console to the majority over the minority, which is an understandable tactic with both Microsoft and Sony.

 We're more likely to see Xbox Series X support ultrawide displays in the future than we are dual monitors in our opinion, but exactly when that could happen is still a mystery.